 Actor Dean Cain had some words of wisdom to share on “Fox and Friends” on Wednesday morning for extremists in Hollywood and those who attempted to politicize the Fourth of July.

-Responding to an article run by Salon entitled “An Act of True Patriotism: Fly the Flag Upside Down” — which encouraged people to fly American flags the wrong way in order to declare a state of emergency over the president — the “Lois and Clark” star said, “To me, it’s just another example of a whole group who don’t want to accept the results of the election.
+Responding to an article run by Salon titled “An Act of True Patriotism: Fly the Flag Upside Down” — which encouraged people to fly American flags the wrong way in order to declare a state of emergency over the president — the “Lois and Clark” star said, “To me, it’s just another example of a whole group who don’t want to accept the results of the election.
 They’re upset with it.
 They don’t like that President Trump is in office — and they’ll do anything to oppose him, even denigrate the world’s most well-known symbol of freedom.”

 He said there is a surprising lack of respect for the office of the president today, compared to the respect shown to previous administrations.
 “I didn’t vote for Barack Obama.
 I didn’t support his policies, but he was my president,” said Cain.
 “He won the election fair and square, and I rooted for him to do well, and people just won’t do that with President Trump.”